Skip to main content

 If you are a lover of Mexican lagers and looking for a lot more complexity in your beer, Negra Modelo is an interesting and more complex lager.
 This a Munich-style beer that has a super dark appearance, close to a stout or porter even.
 But it is surprisingly light despite the color with caramel, nutty aroma, and aftertaste.

-Negra Modelo is the number selling dark beer in Mexico and isn’t doing too bad in the US either.
+Negra Modelo is the number one selling dark beer in Mexico and isn’t doing too bad in the US either.
 It lacks the tartness of other Mexican lagers and has a more bold flavor that isn’t ideal for a hot day on the beach.
 Instead, this beer finds its home at a late-night campfire or fajita night with the family.

 Negra Modelo has nearly no carbonation and a small head, so it can also go well with a dessert, like chocolate cake, without compromising the sweet, bold flavor.
 The creaminess of this beer is not heavy but rich in mouthfeel, unlike porters and stouts.